 He began his development work in a township in South Africa, where he lived and worked as a teacher and activist, just after the end of apartheid in 1994.

 He is a regular columnist for the international affairs blog Global Dashboard and has written on development issues for media including the Financial Times, the Guardian, Reuters, Inter Press Service, Huffington Post, and Global Policy.
 He is also a regular guest on international TV and radio programs.

-While at the Kellogg Institute, he will study how to eliminate inequality, exploring the political economy of the inequality cycle in which power and wealth in many countries is concentrated in the hands of a few.
+While at the Kellogg Institute, he will study how the fight against inequality can be won, exploring the political economy of the inequality cycle in which power and wealth in many countries is concentrated in the hands of a few.
 His work will address how rising inequality has previously been reversed, and the roles of groups including international NGOs, social movements, and faith-based organizations in effecting change.
 Phillips and Visiting Fellows Victoria Paniagua and Diego Sanchez-Ancochea are organizing a spring conference on inequality at the Institute.

 Phillips received an MA in development studies from the Institute of Social Studies in The Hague, and a BA from New College, Oxford University.